1. Home: Explore careers

 Day-to-day tasks

-• monitor and measure radiation levels
+• monitor radiation levels

-• carry out maintenance work
+• plan and carry out maintenance work

 Working environment